A filling is used to repair a tooth that is affected by dental decay (cavity), chipped teeth and, at times, to close space between teeth.

 Dr. Hilbert will evaluate your condition and make the recommendation that is best for your needs.
 Extractions can be done with local anesthetic right in our office or, in more advanced situations, can be referred to an oral surgeon who specializes in extractions.

-If you think you or a family member may need to have a tooth extracted, please request an appointment so Dr. Hilbert can perform a thorough examination and discuss options with you.
+If you think you or a family member may need to have a tooth extracted, please request an appointment so Dr. Hill can perform a thorough examination and discuss options with you.